-Adding a constant to a number of different Text objects in AutoCAD was a task I used to hate not so long ago.
+Adding or subtracting constant to a number of different Text objects in AutoCAD was a task I used to hate not so long ago.
 There is nothing worse than wasting valuable time editing Text because suddenly you have realized that for example, the benchmark on the plan has typing mistake.
 And a number needs to be added to all Text objects with the elevations on the plan.

 Usually, when it comes to a text we all tend to think for Find and Replace, however in this situation when all the text objects are way different and we have nothing in common which to replace.

 To achieve our goal, we will use a clever AutoLISP that Increments the first positive number in a TEXT string by the given increment!
 Just follow these 5 Simple Steps